Woody plants with a single trunk rising from the ground.

 An instrument used to measure the quality of bad air or pollutions: The meteorologist used a cacaerometer to determine the quality of the air, so he could provide an accurate weather report.

-The treatment of disease by exposure to sunshine and fresh air.
+The treatment of diseases by exposure to sunshine and fresh air.